-The first situation I want to address is avoiding temptation while on AIP during the holidays like Thanksgiving.
+The first situation I want to address is avoiding temptation while on the AIP Diet during the holidays like Thanksgiving.

 My first piece of advice when navigating ANY difficult situation, whether it's a holiday or a wedding, birthday, special event or whatever, is to know exactly WHY you're doing AIP.